kalmdown/repoClerk/README.md

 # Repo To Text

-This repository contains a *Python* script designed to process a local GitHub repository by concatenating the contents of its files into text files, with a specified word limit per file.
-The script is useful for creating a consolidated view of a repository's content while excluding certain directories and file types.
+This repository contains a *Python* script (1repo_to_text.py`) designed to process a local GitHub repository by concatenating the content of its files into text files, with a specified word limit per file.
+The script creates a consolidated view of a repository's content while excluding certain directories and file types.

-You can upload these files to [Google NotebookLM](https://notebooklm.google/) to interact with the code and ask questions about implementations and other details.
+Once the text files generated, you can upload them to your notebook [Google NotebookLM](https://notebooklm.google/), and start interacting with the code and asking questions about implementations and other details.

 ## Features